 Interventional Pain Management Physicians & Minimally Invasive Surgeons located throughout the state of New Jersey

-Before you can no longer function because of chronic joint pain from arthritis, get help at the University Pain Medicine Center.
+Before you can no longer function because of chronic joint pain from arthritis, get help at the University Pain and Spine Center.
 At offices in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey, the experienced pain management physicians provide arthritis treatments to those who need expert care.
 The team offers a variety of conservative treatments and surgery to restore your joint function and get you back to an active lifestyle.
-To schedule a pain management consultation for arthritis, call the University Pain Medicine Center nearest you or request an appointment online today.
+To schedule a pain management consultation for arthritis, call the University Pain and Spine Center nearest you or request an appointment online today.

 Arthritis is a chronic disease that affects the health and function of your joints.
 There are more than 100 types of arthritis, but the two most common are:

 Osteoarthritis causes the breakdown of the protective cartilage that lines the ends of the bones in your joint.
 Without healthy cartilage, your joint bones rub together and create friction that causes swelling and stiffness in your joints.

 Rheumatoid arthritis is a type of autoimmune disease.
 This kind of arthritis causes your immune system to mistakenly attack the otherwise healthy joint lining, leading to chronic inflammation.
 Over time, inflamed joints become harder to move and painful.

 Your risk for arthritis increases as you age, if you’re obese, or if you have a history of joint injuries.

 When should I seek treatment for arthritis?